 - Can I Still Plan My Wedding During the Outbreak?

 The number of people able to attend weddings in England is now limited to 15 in Tiers 1 and 2, while wedding receptions are banned in Tier 3.
 The Prime Minister said that this rule could last for six months and comes with guidelines for how make your wedding ceremony and reception the safest it can be.

-The latest wedding guidelines, announced on 29th June, implemented a series of rules for wedding ceremonies.
-These include social distancing, hand washing before the exchange of rings and avoiding singing.
+Safety measures at ceremonies include social distancing, hand washing before the exchange of rings and avoiding singing where possible.
 Ceremonies should be conducted “in the shortest reasonable time” and couples are encouraged to restrict their service to the bare legal requirements.

 Here’s what the Government advice says:

 - Ceremonies must be kept “as short as reasonably possible” and limited to the legally binding parts

 - No more than 15 people may attend, including the couple and staff at the venue

 - Ceremonies must be in a “COVID-19 secure environment” with guests following the 2 metre rule, or “1 metre plus” where extra safety measures like masks are used